Sensemaking: From planning to action

 Sensemaking scholars are less interested in the intricacies of planning than in the details of action (Weick, 1995, p.
 55).

 Uncertainty, ambiguity, and crisis

 The sensemaking approach is often used to provide insight into factors that surface as organizations address either uncertain or ambiguous situations (Weick 1988, 1993; Weick et al., 2005), including deep uncertainty.
 Beginning in the 1980s with an influential re-analysis of the Bhopal disaster, Weick's name has come to be associated with the study of the situated sensemaking that influences the outcomes of disasters (Weick 1993).

 Categories and related concepts

 A 2014 review of the literature on sensemaking in organizations identified a dozen different categories of sensemaking and a half-dozen sensemaking related concepts (Maitlis & Christianson, 2014).
 The categories of sensemaking included: constituent-minded, cultural, ecological, environmental, future-oriented, intercultural, interpersonal, market, political, prosocial, prospective, and resourceful.
 The sensemaking-related concepts included: sensebreaking, sensedemanding, sense-exchanging, sensegiving, sensehiding, and sense specification.

+Another 2014 review of related publications from various organization and business journals identified five ways in which the sensemaking perspectives in organizational studies is constituted in research.
+These five are that sensemaking is confined to specific episodes, is triggered by ambiguous events, occurs through specific processes, generates particular outcomes, and is influenced by specific situational factors.